getaccept/openapi/README.md

 ## Creating Microsoft Custom connector
+To run these scripts, you need to have a copy of the NodeJS runtime.
+The easiest way to do this is through npm.
+If you have NodeJS installed you have npm installed as well.

 In the [connector](connector) folder we have the files needed to create a custom connectors to be used in Azure Logic Apps, Microsoft Power Automate, and Microsoft Power Apps.

 **Install required packages**